-The term alpage that is used to distinguish this Gruyere is an important word in the world of cheese.
-As with the terms farmhouse or fermier in France, the term alpage connotes a qualitative difference from other cheeses.
-Alpage means mountain pasture and when used to describe a cheese, it means that the milk is taken from the cow's only during the warmer months when the herd is able to graze on the wild flowers and grasses of the alpine pastures.
+The term alpage that is used to distinguish this Gruyère is an important one in the world of cheese.
+As with the term fermier, or farmhouse, in France, alpage connotes a qualitative difference from other cheeses.
+Alpage means mountain pasture, and when used to describe a cheese, it means that the milk is taken from the cows only during the warmer months, when the herd is able to graze on the wild flowers and grasses of the alpine pastures.

-While the term specifically applies to the grazing area of the cows, in this case, it also means that the cheese is hand-made by a small producer in a small burron high up in the mountains.
-All of these factors come together in this cheese to produce a strong cheese offering a deeper, funkier Gruyere experience than most other Gruyeres sold in the States.
+While the term specifically applies to the grazing area of the cows, in this case, it also means that the cheese is hand-made by a small producer in a small buron high up in the mountains.
+All of these factors come together to produce a strong cheese with a deeper, funkier Gruyère experience than most others available in the States.